gophergala2016/fireup/README.md

 Fireup is a tool for dynamically broadcasting markdown slides to all browser clients connected to it.
 It has two modes of operation, the server mode and the client mode.

+Fireup can be thought of as a virtual whiteboard for a conference or any such collaborative endeavour.
+Start `fireup` in server mode and share it's web url to all participants or on a projector.
+Now all participants can push their content to the server.

 # Installation
 To install `fireup` use the following command